Elon Musk’s Neuralink Brain Chip Gets FDA Approval for Human Trials

 Just like PBX vendors needed to invent Unified Communications as their successor technology, by placing Mesh front and center at Ignite, it looks like Microsoft is showing us how mixed reality could be their bridge off the desktop and the physical world of endpoints, and into a new world where 2D blends with 3D.

 With Mesh, there isn’t a PC to be found, nor are there any screens or keyboards.
-Collaborating without those familiar tools would be unthinkable today, but once you strap on a HoloLens headset – endpoint, really – you’re operating in an entirely different environment.
+Collaborating without those familiar tools would be unthinkable today, but once you a HoloLens headset – endpoint, really – you’re operating in an entirely different environment.

 We’ve been shifting from PCs to smartphones for some time, and as with desk phones, PCs will decline over time.
 As we evolve from 4G to 5G and then 6G, AI and IoT will ascend, and eventually connectivity will be all around us, in the form of wearables and ambient interfaces.
 PCs and screens will still be around, but they won’t be the center of our digital lives.